 top of page

 Urban Projections is the work and collaborations of artist Rebecca Smith.
-Experimenting with how we perceive ourselves through immersive technologies, her work seeks to surprise and engage audiences with it's playful tone and interactivity.
-Challenging and pushing the boundaries of her discipline, Rebecca cultivates human connection and shared experiences within beautifully crafted, digital worlds.
+Experimenting with how we perceive ourselves through immersive technologies, her work seeks to surprise and engage audiences with its playful tone and interactivity.
+Challenging and pushing the boundaries of her discipline, Rebecca cultivates human connection - inviting people to share experiences and find connection in beautifully crafted immersive worlds.

 Artist Rebecca Smith (Urban Projections) stands in autumnal woodland, looking down to her side.